dotnet/docs/docs/core/docker/publish-as-container.md

 The preceding project configuration results in a final tag of `8.0-alpine` for a .NET 8-targeting app.

 This field is free-form, and often can be used to select different operating system distributions, default package configurations, or any other _flavor_ of changes to a base image.
+This field is ignored when `ContainerBaseImage` is set.
 For more information, see [.NET container images](container-images.md).

 :::zone-end